-1. demonstrate an understanding of and appreciation for the central doctrines of the Christian faith and articulate them clearly.

-- 2. show an ability to view contemporary society with a biblical perspective and, in light of the historical past, make possible a clearer understanding of the present, a broader foundation of faith, and a deeper appreciation of our Christian heritage. - 3. skilfully interpret, expound, and proclaim the Word of God through word and deed. - 4. accept leadership and function competently in a variety of church and parachurch ministries in North America and around the world. - 5. demonstrate a maturing Christian walk through the practice of prayer, the exercise of faith, edification through the Word, and obedience to the Holy Spirit.
+- 1. demonstrate an understanding of and appreciation for the central doctrines of the Christian faith and articulate them clearly. - 2. show an ability to view contemporary society accurately from a biblical perspective and, in light of the historical past, a deeper appreciation of our Christian heritage. - 3. skilfully interpret, expound, and proclaim the Word of God through word and deed. - 4. accept leadership and function competently in a variety of church and parachurch ministries in North America and around the world. - 5. demonstrate a maturing Christian walk through the practice of prayer, the exercise of faith, edification through the Word, and obedience to the Holy Spirit.